 It’s important to keep in mind that the hearing damage caused by noise exposure is permanent (there is no way to ‘cure’, reverse, or completely treat the damage caused) and cumulative, meaning even one-off loud noises can eventually contribute to overall hearing loss.

-Despite the sensitivity of their young ears, children and hearing protection are not a commonly addressed issue among many parents.
+Despite the sensitivity of their young ears, kids’ hearing protection is not a commonly addressed issue among many parents.

 Communicate clear rules to your children about when you expect them to wear their hearing protectors.
 They need to know why they are important so that they are more likely to wear them even when you aren’t there.
 Shopping for their hearing protectors with them can make the process more exciting.
 They’ll feel more involved if they can choose a pair they like.